AT&T: Don't Buy Into The Negative Narrative

 In fact, AT&T’s TTM cash flows have increased steadily since 2000 and nearly doubled since 2015.

-Cash flow short term chart
+Cash flow short-term chart

 Source: ycharts.com

 The company does have many growth projects in the works.
 This may put a dent in cash flow in the coming quarters, yet this is due to the company making significant investments.
-If the cash flow was weakening significantly due to operating losses I wound be concerned, yet it is not.
+If the cash flow was weakening significantly due to operating losses I would be concerned, yet it is not.
 AT&T CFO John Stephens stated:

 “At the same time, year-to-date cash from operations is solid.
 Our increased capital spending is reflected in our free cash flow.
 But once again, the guidance is unchanged.
 We continue to expect free cash flow in the $18 billion range for the year, albeit at the low end of the range."